ezekg/xo/README.md

 ### Delimiters
 You may substitute `/` for any delimiter.
 If it is found within your pattern or formatter it must be escaped.
-If it would normally be escaped in your pattern or it must be escaped again.
+If it would normally be escaped in your pattern or formatter it must be escaped again.

 ```
 echo 'Hello!
 My name is C3PO, human cyborg relations.' | xo '|^(\w+)?! my name is (\w+)|$1, $2!|i'